-- It requires a lot of manual work to generate or prepare rules for training the chatbots
+- It requires a lot of manual work to generate or prepare rules for training the chatbot

-In a Self-learn or AI-based chatbots, the bots are machine learning-based programs that simulate human-like conversations using natural language processing (NLP).
+In a Self-learn or AI-based chatbot, the bots are machine learning-based programs that simulate human-like conversations using natural language processing (NLP).

 - Increase customer engagement by providing interactions conversational